Sia's new film about teen with autism faces Twitter backlash

-In Sia's directorial debut, Ziegler, an 18-year-old actress and danger, plays a nonverbal woman with autism, even though she's neurotypical, or not on the spectrum.
+In Sia's directorial debut, Ziegler, an 18-year-old actress and dancer, plays a nonverbal woman with autism, even though she's neurotypical, or not on the spectrum.

 The trailer for "Music," which also stars Kate Hudson and Leslie Odom, Jr., faced swift Twitter backlash after its release Thursday.